Entry Requirements into Spain from UK

 Passport stamping

-Check your passport is stamped if you enter or exit the Schengen area through Spain as a visitor.
+Check your passport is stamped as you enter or exit the Schengen area through Spain as a visitor.

-Border guards will use passport stamps to check you’re complying with the 90-day visa-free limit for short stays in the Schengen area.
-If relevant entry or exit stamps are not in your passport, border guards will presume that you have overstayed your visa-free limit.
+Border guards check you’re complying with the 90-day visa-free limit for short stays in the Schengen area.
+If you do not have relevant entry or exit stamps in your passport, they will assume you have overstayed.

 E-gates

-You should use the desks staffed by border officers.
-If you are aged 18 and over, and airport staff instruct you to do this, you may be able to use e-gates, if these are operating.
+Use the desks staffed by border officers.
+If you’re aged 18 or over, and airport staff instruct you to, you may be able to use e-gates when they are working.

-If you use an e-gate, make sure you get your passport stamped by a border officer.
+If you use an e-gate, make sure you get your passport stamped.

 Travel between Spain and Gibraltar

 Spanish border checks can cause delays when crossing between Spain and Gibraltar.
-If you are travelling to Spain via Gibraltar, check the latest entry requirements and FCDO travel advice for Gibraltar.
+If you are travelling to Spain through Gibraltar, check the travel advice for entry requirements for Gibraltar.

 There is no charge to enter or leave Gibraltar.
-You should not hand over money if you’re approached by anyone claiming that there is a charge.
+Do not hand over money to anybody claiming there is a charge.

 Check what you must do to return to the UK